Australian Institute of Health and Welfare (2022) People with disability in Australia, AIHW, Australian Government, accessed 07 October 2022.

 The prevalence of disability generally increases with age (Figure PREVALENCE.1).
 This means the longer people live, the more likely they are to experience some form of disability:

 Figure PREVALENCE.1: Prevalence of disability, by disability status, age group and sex, 2003, 2009, 2012, 2015 and 2018

-Line graph showing the prevalence of disability for males, females and all people by 5-year age groups.
-The reader can select to display the graph by disability status and by year, including 2003, 2009, 2012, 2015 and 2018.
-In 2018, the graphs show less than 5% prevalence at 0–4 years, rising to around 14% by 45–49 years then a more rapid rise to around 80% at 85+ years.
+Line graph showing the prevalence of disability for males, females and all people by 5‑year age groups.
+The reader can select to display the graph by disability status and by year 2003, 2009, 2012, 2015 or 2018.
+In 2018, the graphs show less than 5% prevalence at 0–4 years, rising to around 14% by 45–49 years then a more rapid rise to around 80% at 85 years and over.

-The disability-free life expectancy of people in Australia (that is, the estimated years we can expect to live without disability) is increasing over time (see Disability-free life expectancy for more information).
+The disability-free life expectancy of people in Australia (that is, the estimated years the average person can expect to live without disability) is increasing over time (see Disability-free life expectancy for more information).

 Overall, the likelihood of experiencing disability varies by age but does not vary much by sex after childhood (Figure PREVALENCE.1):

 But when looked at by level of disability, differences can be seen among children and people in older age groups: